giltayar/blog/posts/using-jsm-esm-in-nodejs-a-practical-guide-part-3.md

 ```

 All the above options are necessary to make TypeScript transpile the code
-and keep the `import` so that they work with JSM.
+and keep the `import` so that they work with ESM.
 There's just one gotcha, and it's not even a gotcha, _as this is by design_:
-because JSM in Node.js needs to write relative paths with extensions, you must write the
+because ESM in Node.js needs to write relative paths with extensions, you must write the
 file extensions in TypeScript too, _and they have to be `.mjs` or `.js`_!
 Let's look at how this looks in the code.